Car Accident Due to Aggressive Driver in San Antonio, TX

 In one recent year, 2,051 aggressive driving accidents occurred, according to an annual crash statistics report by the Texas Department of Transportation (TxDOT).

 If you have been injured in an accident caused by an aggressive driver, you deserve to be compensated for any expenses and other losses you suffered.
-Having a San Antonio car crash attorney to advocate for you can mean the difference between recovering a fair settlement and having your claim unfairly reduced or denied.
+Having a San Antonio car accident lawyer to advocate for you can mean the difference between recovering a fair settlement and having your claim unfairly reduced or denied.

-At the Law Offices of Troy A. Brookover, our San Antonio auto accident lawyers have a reputation for holding aggressive drivers accountable for their misconduct.
+At the Law Offices of Troy A. Brookover, our San Antonio lawyers have a reputation for holding aggressive drivers accountable for their misconduct.
 We offer our potential clients a free, no-risk initial consultation to get to know our team and discuss their legal options.
-Contact our office today to get started with yours.

 What Is Aggressive Driving?